 As opposed to the more traditional economic development programs, Opportunity Zones don’t rely on public finance or tax credits.
 Taxpayers that invest in QOZs receive an exclusive opportunity to defer and reduce realized capital gains on the principal investment, eliminating their capital gains tax burden.

-In the video below, Financial Advisor, Ryan Luckenbaugh explains what Qualified Opportunity Zones are, who qualifies, where they are located, and why you should consider a QOZ investment.
+In the video below, we explain what Qualified Opportunity Zones are, who qualifies, where they are located, and why you should consider a QOZ investment.

 What is a Qualified Opportunity Zone?

 Qualified Opportunity Zones are census tracts composed of economically distressed communities within the 50 states, Washington DC, and five US territories (American Samoa, Guam, Northern Mariana Islands, Puerto Rico, and the Virgin Islands.)
 On June 14, 2018, the Treasury Department certified more than 8,700 census tracts as Opportunity Zones.
 These tracts will retain this designation until 2027.